Skip to main content

 Sleep and Self-Control Depletion

 Researchers have found that sleep serves a restorative function for self-control.
-The "ego depletion" model - which holds that self-control is a limited resource that gets used up throughout the day - has been controversial, but what's not controversial is this: sleep-deprived people make worse self-control decisions across domains, consistently.
+The "ego depletion" model - which holds that self-control is a limited resource (explored more in the willpower depletion myth) - has been controversial, but what's not controversial is this: sleep-deprived people make worse self-control decisions across domains, consistently.

 A 2011 study in the Journal of Sleep Research found that sleep-restricted participants showed significantly greater decision fatigue, made more impulsive choices, and were more likely to prioritize short-term gains over long-term rewards.